DhruvGarg001/DhruvGarg001/README.md

           - **Space Bar:** Press to reload a new bird onto the sling.
     3. Enjoy Playing!

-- [**Sea Survival**](https://seasurvival.netlify.app/): A survival game where you control a seahorse battling waves of sharks and piranhas.
-Survive for 4 minutes using your skills and strategy.
-Built to showcase core programming skills with fun gameplay.
-For more details, [click here](https://github.com/DhruvGarg001/DhruvGarg001/wiki/Sea-Survival-v1.2).
   - **How to Play**
     1. Open The Deployed [Website](https://seasurvival.netlify.app/)
     2. Enter Your Name